f3-factory/F3com-data/web/main.md

 To get maximum performance, enable the system caching.
 Have a look a the [CACHE](quick-reference#cache) var.

-To learn more about `minify` you may check the [User Guide](http://fatfreeframework.com/optimization#keeping-javascript-and-css-on-a-healthy-diet)
+To learn more about `minify`, check the [User Guide](http://fatfreeframework.com/optimization#keeping-javascript-and-css-on-a-healthy-diet).

 ### rss

-**Parse RSS feed and returns an array of all tags if not specified.**
+**Parse RSS feed and optionally return an array of all tags.**

 ``` php
 $web->rss( string $url, [ int $max = 10], [ string $tags = NULL ]); array | false